mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

   CreateWorkspace(DataX=range(12), DataY=range(12), DataE=range(12), NSpec=4, OutputWorkspace='Instance 2')

-- Crash the first instance of Mantid with `Segfault`
+- Crash the first instance of Mantid with `Segfault`; choose `Do not share information` in the error dialog
 - Do not exit the second instance of Mantid
 - Restart MantidWorkbench
-- You should be presented with a Project Recovery dialog, offering to attempt a recovery - choose `Yes`
+- You should be presented with a dialog offering to attempt a recovery - choose `Yes`
 - `Instance 1` should appear in the workspace dialog

 ---------